Sa'd ibn Mu'adh: Battle of Badr

-The Muslims originally expected a much smaller Meccan force, but were surprised by the large Meccan Army so Prophet Muhammad called Shura:
+The Muslims originally expected a much smaller Meccan force and were surprised by the large Meccan Army so Muhammad called Shura:

 Battle of Uhud

 Sa'd was one of the few companions who remained on the battlefield, when the Meccans led by Khalid bin Walid counterattacked and he continued to fight on until he was finally forced to retreat away from the Meccans.
 In fact, Sa'd was the last Muslim Mus'ab ibn 'Umair met (Sa'd by that time had disengaged the Meccans) when he chided other Muslims for retreating and ferociously attacked the Meccans resulting in his brutal martyrdom at the hands of the Meccans.
 He later met up with Muhammad and was part of the small contingent Muslims defending him.

 Sa'd's brother 'Amr and his stepson (nephew) al-Harith ibn Aws were both among those who were killed at Uhud.

 Battle of Trench and Qurayza

 After the Battle of the Trench in 627 (5 AH), when Medina was unsuccessfully besieged by the Meccan army, the Banu Qurayza had treacherous dealings with the enemy.
 Later the Muslims laid siege to their stronghold and the Banu Qurayza surrendered.

 Several members of the Banu Aws pleaded for their old Jewish allies and agreed to Muhammad's proposal that one of their chiefs should judge the matter.
 The Banu Qurayza themselves appointed Sa'd, and declared they would agree with whatever was Sa'd's verdict.
 The verdict for the Banu Qurayza, a Jewish clan in Medina, was consistent with the Old Testament and some scholars claim the verdict was based on Deutoronomy 20:12-14.